ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 In addition to running a container and having it run the default run script, you could also start a container running a shell in case you want to undertake any configuration prior to running Python.
 This is covered in the following exercise:

-> ## Open a shell within the Python container
+> ## Open a shell within a Python container
 >
 > Try to run a shell within a singularity container based on the `python-3.8.2.sif` image.
-That is, run a container that opens a shell rather than the default Python console as we saw above.
+That is, run a container that opens a shell rather than the default Python interactive console as we saw above.
 > See if you can find more than one way to achieve this.
 >
-> Within the shell, try starting the Python interpreter and running some Python commands.
+> Within the shell, try starting the Python interactive console and running some Python commands.
 >
 > > ## Solution
 > >